The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

-After the spectro-photometric decomposition with C2D (Sect.~\ref{sub:c2d_m74}), we performed new fits with \ppxf{} to extract the stellar-population properties.
-For this purpose, we used a multiplicative polynomial of 8th order.
+The stellar population analysis was carried out applying \ppxf{} to the NSC and host-galaxy data cubes and PSF-integrated spectra, resulting from the C2D decomposition (Sect.~\ref{sub:c2d_m74}).
+For comparison, the ''original'' data cube (before the C2D decomposition, but kinematic corrected) was also analyzed in the same way.
+The \ppxf{} setup used for the stellar populations included a multiplicative polynomial of 8th order.
+Multiplicative polynomials are typically used to minimize the effect of imperfections in the flux calibration and dust reddening \citep{Cappellari2004,Cappellari2017}.
+On the other hand, additive polynomials are typically avoided in the calculation of ages and metallicities as they could affect absorption line strengths and bias the results \citep[e.g.,][]{Guerou2016}.
 While the emission lines are strong in most disk-dominated regions of this star-forming galaxy, there is no clear emission in the very central region (Fig.~\ref{fig:spectra}).
 The H$\beta$ absorption line is an essential age indicator in the MUSE wavelength range \citep[e.g.,][]{Worthey1994}, and we decided not to mask it in the analysis of the PSF size of the data cubes (results in Sect.~\ref{sub:res:psf}).
-However, we needed to mask H$\beta$ in the analysis of the disk-dominated region of the host-galaxy data cube (results in Sect.~\ref{sub:res:host}), where emission is strong.
+However, we needed to mask H$\beta$ in the analysis of the host-galaxy data cube (results in Sect.~\ref{sub:res:host}), since in the disk-dominated region the emission is strong.
 In all cases, we masked the other typical emission lines in the analyzed wavelength range ([O\,\textsc{iii}]$\lambda \lambda$5198,5200).